gxc-international-innovation-challenge/gxc-team-13/README.md

 ---

 ## Solution
 Ecolution is an online platform that centralizes the tools for reducing carbon emissions.
 Participants can track their carbon emissions, visualize their progress, and boost their image as an environmentally responsible businesses all in one application.
-Ecolutions aims to provide a stronger community of businesses working together to reduce industry carbon emission.
-To motivate businesses more, Ecolution also provide an EcoLabel system that provides consumer more information and helps close the attitude-behavior gap of envionrmental conscious citizens.

 ### Visualization
 <img align="right" src="Prototype Instruction Images/Graph.png" width="150" height="80">